JennyBacab/IntroAlgorithmsResearch/README.md

-are used to store information to be referenced and manipulated in a computer program.
-They also provide a way of labeling data with a descriptive name, so our programs can be understood more clearly by the reader and ourselves.
-It is helpful to think of variables as containers that hold information.
-Their sole purpose is to label and store data in memory.
-This data can then be used throughout your program.

 What is a variable in computer programming?
 (2021).
 Retrieved January 31, 2021, from Launchschool.com website: https://launchschool.com/books/ruby/read/variables
 ‌
 TechTarget Contributor.
 (2017). operand.
 Retrieved January 31, 2021, from WhatIs.com website: https://whatis.techtarget.com/definition/operand